RsyncProject/rsync/rsyncd.conf.5.md

 The file consists of modules and parameters.
 A module begins with the name of the module in square brackets and continues until the next module begins.
-Modules contain parameters of the form "name = value".
+Modules contain parameters of the form `name = value`.

 The file is line-based -- that is, each newline-terminated line represents either a comment, a module name or a parameter.